volfyd/leif-huhn-resume/leifhuhn.md

  * Mentored junior coders.

- * Conceived of, collaboratively designed, and oversaw development of an automated program “Rack-and-Roll,” greatly simplifying the process of adding new hardware into the lab.
+ * Conceived of, collaboratively designed, and oversaw development of automation to greatly simplifying the process of adding new hardware into the lab.

- * Created system to power down unused testing machines, saving power, cooling, and money.
+ * Created system to power down unused testing machines reducing environmental impact and expense.

- * Automated VMWare vCenter to automate the installation and testing of VMs.

  * Troubleshot various DHCP, TFTP, and PXE networking problems.